 DIRECT Cape Town offers workshops on leadership and personal development.
 One of the first workshops you will participate in is examining your “signature strengths.”
 All students must complete this assessment before departure.

 Instructions on completing the exercise are here.
-Each student has a unique access code which can be found here (link will be posted in March 2018).
+Each student has a unique access code which can be found here.
 If you do not see your name on the list of access codes, please email info@LeadAbroad.com to request your code.

 Cell Phone Rental Information